United States Permafrost Association (USPA)

 The CRREL Library and NSF's Polar Research Program provide many sources for the Antarctic Bibliography and the Bibliography on Cold Regions Science and Technology.
 In addition, through a cooperative agreement with AGI, the Scott Polar Research Institute (SPRI) provides information on the Antarctic materials housed in the SPRI Library at the University of Cambridge.

-National Science Foundation (NSF) Division of Polar Programs
+National Science Foundation (NSF) Office of Polar Programs

 Cold Regions Research and Engineering Laboratory (CRREL)